-This page is one that documents the extent to which EPA blows smoke – to put it mildly – about how much it “really believes that scientific integrity underpins all of its work to protect public health and the environment”… when it comes to pesticides.
+This page is one that documents with some examples the extent to which EPA blows smoke – to put it mildly – about how much it “really believes that scientific integrity underpins all of its work to protect public health and the environment”… when it comes to pesticides.
 Be prepared to be disgusted.

 Malathion is an organophosphate (OP) pesticide, one of a class that also includes chlorpyrifos, parathion, dichlorvos, among others, all of which inhibit acetylcholinesterase (AChE), an enzyme vital for normal neuromuscular function in humans as well as insects.
 Acetylcholine is a compound produced in neural tissue, including the brain, and is an agent that transmits signals between adjoining nerve cells.
 Once a signal is transmitted it is necessary for acetylcholine to be destroyed by AChE to prevent undesirable repeated “firing” of the signal.
 Other OPs are chemical warfare “nerve gases” or “nerve agents” such as Sarin, Tabun and VX, all of which function as potent AChE inhibitors.

 Regarding organophosphates as a class, in 2006 11 EPA unions signed on to a letter to Administrator Johnson expressing concern that EPA may violate the Food Quality Protection Act by not applying its own Principles of Scientific Integrity to information on organophosphate pesticides.
 In particular the unions pointed out the need to address the information on developmental neurotoxicity, as required by the FQPA, and they noted EPA’s apparent lack of interest or rigor in dealing with OP exposures via food stuffs.
 The unions expressed concern that EPA was too accommodating to agricultural interests and too lax about using the tools and addressing the mandates of the FQPA.)